-(2) Dual rear tires and wheels shall be provided.
+(2) Dual rear tires and wheels shall be provided (except "Type A.")

-(3) All tires on a given axle shall be of same size, construction, and capacity.
+(3) All tires on a given axle shall be of same size, tread design, construction and capacity.

-(4) All shall be equipped with tubeless radial tires of proper size and load range for chassis gross vehicle weight ratings and body combinations as required by Federal Motor Vehicle Safety Standard 571.120.
+(4) All shall be equipped with tubeless radial tires of proper size and load range for chassis gross vehicle weight ratings and body combinations as required by FMVSS571.120.